Henry Raeburn Dobson: Raeburn in Belgium

 The portrait was such a success, that Raeburn was recommended as portrait painter to countess de Liedekerke, Madeleine Beckaert, who recommended him to many other Belgian aristocratic families.
 Raeburn became well befriended with some of these Belgian families, especially with the family of Baroness Cécile Van Houtte-de Stella, with the Carton de Tournai and with Princess Léontine de Ligne de Lambertye-Gerbéviller.
 He stayed extensive times at their castles and was invited to the wedding of Baron Van Houtte's daughter.
 He even arranged for his cousin Janette Dobson in 1955 to act as an 'au pair' to the family of H. Baron Carton de Tournai of Bonsecours, near Perluwez, Belgium.

-In Brussels, he set his first studio up in April 1946 (see above) at 11, Barricadenplein.
+In Brussels, he set his first studio up in April 1946 (see above) at 11, place des Barricades/Barricadenplein.
 In a letter to his mother of 11 April of that year he wrote: "… Yesterday I organized my studio.
 What a beautiful light.
 I have had a store put in and have got an easel throne, chair, table on loan.…" Since the end of the War, Raeburn would come every year to Belgium for three or four months, to look for and to work at his commissions.

-Later he moved his studio to the socially far less acceptable area of Sint-Joost-Ten-Noode (Brussels).
+Later he moved his studio to the socially far less acceptable area of Saint-Josse-ten-Noode (Brussels).
 But, as many of his customers refused to come to this ill-famed borough, Raeburn went to their homes and resided there for an extended period of time while painting the family portraits.

 In 1974, while painting the portraits of Countess Lippens and of Monsieur Jadot, he felt ill and suddenly went back to Edinburgh.
 He never finished either portrait.
 After 1975, he only shortly visited Brussels on several occasions, and gave the impression of being very forgetful and confused at times.
 He suffered from arteriosclerosis, which lead to anterograde amnesia and finally to senile dementia.